HarrisonHemstreet/TIL-2023/til.md

 RS-8483:
 1. where is dimDiscounts.jsx used and how do I reach line 340?
 2. the carrierInvoiceSql.php looks fairly hazardous... specifically line 195
+3. carrier.php line 749 looks like I might be able to use that line within subcarrierService.php to decide whether or not to insert two falseish records, the "No Sub Carriers" option, or the "" (empty) option.